-Health Clearance Policy
+Health Clearance Policy (A3.07a)

-All students are required to have adequate health insurance.
-Students are responsible for their own health care while in school.
-Selected clinical agencies may require evidence of health insurance.
+All students are required to obtain and maintain their own health insurance coverage throughout their enrollment in the program.
+Select clinical sites may also require evidence of health insurance.
 If you are placed at such an agency, it will be necessary for you to provide this evidence.
 If a health condition arises during the course of study that would in any way alter a student's ability to perform in the clinical setting, it is the student's responsibility to notify the Program Chair of the Physician Assistant Program immediately.